AEMing for Achievement Grant Success Stories

 "His eyes lit up and a smile broke out across his face because the playing field was leveled for him.
 He could access the same materials as his peers in real time.
 It was powerful for me to witness and life changing academically for him." - EL teacher at Greenwood Middle School commenting on the moment her student discovered his reading assignment was written in Mandarin.

 A general education teacher at Logansport Junior High School uses uPAR, Snap&Read, and Co:Writer with all her students.
 The amazing data from uPAR has "...helped her understand how her students comprehend literature and also how literature needs to be presented to them so they can succeed."
-Snap&Read and Co:Writer "...helps her students understand and interpret text information and also assisted them with synthesizing their own writing..."
+Snap&Read and Co:Writer "...helps her students understand and interpret text information and also assists them with synthesizing their own writing..."
 Her students love Co:Writer!

 "I downloaded Snap&Read on my laptop that I use for school.
 I have found it very useful for mainly my English and occasionally Chemistry class.
 It has helped me be more organized throughout my school work and gives me more confidence in my writing abilities." - A tenth grade honor student in Greenwood Community Schools